danielmederos2424/git_backup/README.md

 ## Configuration

-Configure the script using environment variables:
+Configure the script using environment variables (create a .env file with the following content):

 - `GITHUB_TOKEN`: Your GitHub Personal Access Token
 - `GITHUB_ORG`: Your GitHub Organization name